nastiag67/ecgn/README.md

 | AdaBoost              | 0.8605   | 0.8462    | 0.8782  | 0.8782   |
 | Naive Bayes           | 0.1849   | 0.7952    | 0.1781  | 0.1781   |

+1. ___Recall equals accuracy:___
+    - indicates that sensitivity (TPR) is equal to specificity (TNR), and thus they are also equal to accuracy.
+This means that the model's ability to correctly classify positive samples is same as its ability to correctly classify negative samples.

+2. ___Model performance:___
+    - Light GBM, XGBoost, SVM show the best results among all tested models.
+However, confusion matrices show that the models have problems with classifying labels 1 (S - Supraventricular premature beat) and 3 (F - Fusion of ventricular and normal beat).

 # TODO